Tools & Workflow

 Adobe Creative Suite: What You Actually Need in 2025

-Honest breakdown of Adobe apps: which are essential vs. which you can skip.
+Honest breakdown of Adobe apps: which are essential, which you can skip, and when alternatives are genuinely better.
 Updated for 2025 pricing and features.

 TL;DR

-• Essential Apps: Photoshop, Illustrator, and InDesign still dominate their categories
+• Essential apps: Photoshop, Illustrator, and InDesign still dominate their categories — nothing else comes close for pro work

-• Skip These: Adobe XD is dead, Dimension has limited use cases, Animate is niche
+• Skip these: Adobe XD is dead, Dimension is niche, Animate has limited use cases

-• Smart Strategy: Most designers only need 2-3 apps, not the full suite
+• Smart strategy: Most designers only need 2-3 apps, not the full $70/mo suite

-• Alternatives: Affinity Suite and Canva Pro compete well in specific areas
+• Alternatives: Affinity Suite and Canva Pro are genuinely competitive in specific areas

 The 2025 Reality Check